soundpress/RulesOfNYC/docs/c26/index.rst

 ff.
 "Non-aqueous phase liquid" means a contaminant that is a liquid which may be denser or lighter than water and does not mix easily or dissolve in water, but remains as a separate phase.

 gg.
-"Notice holder" means the enrollee named in the notice of completion issued by the office, as well as such enrollee's successors and assigns who have received a transfer of such notice in accordance with section 43-1408(g).
+"Notice holder" means the enrollee named in the notice of completion issued by the office, as well as such enrollee's successors and assigns who have received a transfer of such notice in accordance with 43 RCNY § 43-1408(g).

 hh.
 "Notice of completion" means a written notice that is issued by the office to an enrollee who has successfully investigated and remediated a qualified local brownfield site to the satisfaction of the office.
-Notice of completion shall have the same meaning as certificate of completion, as defined in section 24-902 of the administrative code of the city of New York.
+Notice of completion shall have the same meaning as certificate of completion, as defined in § 24-902 of the administrative code of the city of New York.

 ii.
 "Office" means the office of environmental remediation.